 - Practical sessions where participants start training their dogs to find truffle scent based on our explanations and methods.

+Places are currently limited to 5 dogs plus handlers.
 Refreshments (tea / coffee etc.) will be provided but you will need to bring your own lunch or go to a nearby shop / café.

 Thank you very much for the training course on Sunday, I found it really helpful and I am sure my dog (Lux) really enjoyed it.
 Neal, East Riding of Yorkshire